paolofrance/ros2_fanuc_interface/README.md

 This package allows the use of the Dynamic Path Modification (DPM) mode from Fanuc.

 The DPM communication is implemented in a ROS node.
 The DPM node subscribes a topic with message type [std_msgs/msg/Int64MultiArray.msg](https://docs.ros2.org/foxy/api/std_msgs/msg/Int64MultiArray.html).
-The message required is in the form [x,y,z,rx,ry,rz].
+The message required is in the form [x, y, z,rx, ry, rz].
+**NOTE**: The values are integers because the DPM allows integers only as inputs.
+In the proposed case, the integers are mapped as 0.01 mm, and a conversion factor is implemented on the robot controller side.
+See the DPM manual for more info.

 To run the node